Calgary Housing Market Report

 Calgary Population Chart

-As of the 2021 census, Calgary had 594,513 private dwellings, of which 563,440 (95%) were occupied by their regular residents.
-The population in 2021 was 1,581,000.
-Thus, on average, 2.8 people were living in each private dwelling.
-The population is expected to grow by around 38,000 people each year.
-This translates into a requirement of around 13,600 new dwellings per year.
-New construction of an average of 13,500 houses per year is not even keeping up with the increase in population, and no house is built to replace and allow for the decommissioning of old houses.
+As of the 2021 census, Calgary had 594,513 private dwellings, of which 563,440 (95%) were occupied by regular residents.
+The population in 2021 was 1,540,242.
+Thus, on average, 2.7 people lived in each private dwelling.
+At the 3-year annualized rate, the population is expected to grow by around 55,500 people each year, which translates into a requirement of around 20,600 new dwellings per year.
+New construction of an average of 15,500 houses per year is not keeping up with the increase in population.

 Calgary Housing Starts Chart